adaftardar/adaftardar.github.io/_pages/about.md

 News:

+- Nov.
+2025 -- Our zkPHIRE paper (where we proposed the first programmable SumCheck accelerator) has been accepted at HPCA 2026!
+See you all in Sydney!
+- Oct.
+2025 -- We attended MICRO 2025 in Seoul!
+ZKARCH had a great turnout, and our MTU paper was a Best Paper Runner Up at the HASP workshop!
 - Sept.
 2025 -- I'll be organizing the first ever ZKARCH workshop MICRO 2025 in Seoul on October 18!
 - June 2025 -- I presented our paper Need for zkSpeed at ISCA 2025 in Tokyo!!!
 - October 2024 -- I presented our paper SZKP at PACT 2024!
-This is my first ever 1st author paper!!!
+This is my first 1st author paper!!!
 - March 2024 -- I served as a session chair for Computer Architecture Day at NYU